helloRupa/rails-auth/README.md

 3. Add controller actions and strong params for creating a user
     - new: just show me the form OK
     - create: if the user is valid, add them to the db and then redirect to show
-    - show: show the user ONLY if the user is logged in and the param has a matching id (before_action)
+    - show: show the user ONLY if the user is logged in (before_action)
 4. Create views for the user
     - new: form
     - show: username (really exciting page!)
 5. Log in the user (authenticate, sessions)
     - Create routes for sessions (new, create)
     - Add supporting controller actions (new, create)
+        - new: just show me the form OK
+        - create: find user and if they exist, check for matching password, then redirect to user show
     - Create the login form
 6. Authorize access for users
     - Use before_action to check if a user is logged in